Should Your 14-Year-Old Be Watching R-Rated Movies?

 As we find ourselves in the thick of summer, heat wave and all, I find myself in an ongoing debate— should Ryan, my 14-year-old watch R-rated movies?
 I know many of his friends have gone to and rented R-rated movies, including The Hangover, The Fighter and yes, one parent even rented The Exorcist for a group of boys.

 I realize movies are rated R for different reasons: language, violence, and/or sexual content.
 Regardless of the reason, I do believe an R rating reflects inappropriate content.
+There’s a reason for R-rated movie rules.
 I don’t think Ryan needs to be spending his time watching movies with perverse language, gratuitous sex, or unnecessary violence.
 Do you think I should let Ryan join his friends?

 Okay, how old am I now?
 Almost 15, less than nine months away from being able to legally get behind the wheel of a car and drive it down the street.
 I think I can handle hearing a few “F bombs” in a movie.
 I’m old enough to know what is acceptable to say.

 As for nudity in movies, I think that’s also something I can handle.
 Let’s be honest, soon I will have to refuse my friends when it comes to drinking and drugs.
 If I’m old enough to make those decisions, which can be life changing when not chosen correctly, I think I’m old enough to see and hear mature content in movies.

 I know, Mom and Dad, that you think these movies could have a negative impact on my life—the way I speak and the way I decide what is appropriate and what is not.
 The truth is, I have had 14 years to learn what is right and wrong, and I don’t think two hours of “mature content” is going to change me.
 14 years, ruined and changed completely by a few two-hour movies?
 I don’t know about that.